$h \to \Upsilon \gamma$ Decay: Smoking Gun Signature of Wrong-Sign $hb\bar{b}$ Coupling: Possible modification to indirect diagram

 The modification in the $h \to \Upsilon \gamma$ decay width due to variation in the $h \to \gamma \gamma$ decay can be seen in Figure \ref{fig:UpGerr}.
 The left red vertical band in Fig. \ref{fig:UpGerr} shows the minimum allowed value of $ err $ which is seen in the case of the new up-type quark.
 The region to the left of this band is hence ruled out by constraints on $ \mu_{\gamma \gamma } $.
 The right red vertical band shows the maximum allowed value of $ err $ which is seen in the case of the new charged vector boson.
-The region to the right of this band is hence ruled out by constraints on $ \mu_{\gamma \gamma } $.\\ Thus, the wrong-sign solution is the only possibility that gives rise to a roughly two orders of magnitude large $h \to \Upsilon \gamma$ decay width.
+The region to the right of this band is hence ruled out by constraints on $ \mu_{\gamma \gamma } $.
+Hence, we can conclude that the modification to the indirect diagram coming from any type of new physics is not enough to enhance the $h\to\Upsilon\gamma$ branching ratio by two orders of magnitude compared to the SM prediction.\\ Thus, the wrong-sign solution is the only possibility that gives rise to a roughly two orders of magnitude large $h \to \Upsilon \gamma$ decay width.
+Finally, the LHC is already searching for $h \to \Upsilon \gamma$ with the current bound on the branching ratio of $2.5 \times 10^{-4}$.
+Among future colliders, the expected number of events for the SM and wrong-sign cases are $N_{\rm event}^{\rm SM}=0.7$, $N_{\rm event}^{\rm wrong-sign}=114$ at the HL-LHC with luminosity $3 \text{ ab}^{-1}$.
+For the FCC-hh with luminosity $1 \text{ ab}^{-1}$ we have $N_{\rm event}^{\rm SM}=3.6$, and $N_{\rm event}^{\rm wrong-sign}=608$.
+They thus have potential to probe the wrong-sign solution.
+Furthermore, in the future it might be possible to further increase the signal significance and thus the discovery potential by adopting advanced Machine learning~(ML) based analysis techniques~\cite{Gambhir:2025afb} at the HL-LHC or FCC-hh.